LizMetreveli/line-follower-robot/control_algorithm/diagrams/README.md

 This folder contains visual diagrams illustrating the control flow and decision logic used in the robot’s software.

-The diagrams are intended to provide a high-level understanding of the algorithms and are not implementation-level representations.
+The diagrams are intended to provide understanding of the algorithms and are not implementation-level representations.